system76/docs/content/setup-face-recognition.md

 ## Troubleshooting

-### "Camera path is not configured correctly, please edit the 'device_path' config value." error when adding a face:
+### "Camera path is not configured correctly, please edit the 'device_path' config value." error when adding a face

 #### Finding out what webcam to use